 Float = Bottom right corner – Bottom left corner

-Our network diagram example now look like this:
+Our network diagram example now looks like this:

 Tasks that have zero float are on the critical path.
 Often the critical path is highlighted to allow the project manager to more actively manage those tasks.
 Tasks that have very little float can very quickly affect the project completion date when things change, so they could also be actively managed.